jonhoo/thesquareplanet.com/_posts/2019-01-31-smashing-the-stack-21st-century.markdown

 $ ./exploit.py | env - setarch -R ./vulnerable
 ```

 Hmm, that looks awfully empty.
 Is it working?
-Try typing `ls`...
+Try typing `ls`... \o/

+If you want to try your hands at writing an exploit yourself, I'd
+recommend giving MIT's 6.858 Computer Security's [buffer overflow lab] a
+go.
+This text was written in part to accompany that lab, so you should
+be well equipped to handle that now.
+Good luck!

 ### 64-bit Considerations